 School band experience is not required, but a desire to learn is.
 We teach the rest!
 Many students learn to play instruments or learn color guard (flag) skills here for the first time!
 We provide all instruments and uniforms.

 The Colt Cadets travel about 25 days during the summer to parades and competitions in the Midwest, performing for more than 75,000 people.
 Summer rehearsals begin in mid-June, with performances booked from late June through early August.
-Each year we cap off our season at Lucas Oil Stadium (home of the NFL Colts) in Indianapolis, IN.
+Each year, we cap off our season at Lucas Oil Stadium (home of the NFL Colts) in Indianapolis, Indiana.